GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/a11y/index.md

 ### Text {: #text }

-Font choices and text size impact how readable an extension’s content is.
+Font choices and text size impact how readable an extension's content is.
 Users with sight issues may need to increase an extensions text size.
 If using keyboard shortcuts, make sure they do not interfere with the zoom shortcuts built into Chrome.